Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Oregon State Stats and Trends

-- In Oregon State's six games this season, it has four wins against the spread.
+- In Oregon State's six games this year, it has four wins against the spread.

-- This year, the Beavers have one against the spread win in two games as an underdog of 3.5 points or more.
+- The Beavers have covered the spread once this season when underdogs by 3 points or more (in two chances).

-- Oregon State's games this year have hit the over two times in six opportunities (33.3%).
+- Oregon State's games this season have hit the over two times in six opportunities (33.3%).

-- When Oregon State puts up more than 22.7 points, it is 4-1 against the spread and 4-1 overall.
+- When Oregon State scores more than 22.7 points, it is 4-1 against the spread and 4-1 overall.

-- Oregon State is 3-2 against the spread and 3-2 overall when the team piles up over 347.0 yards.
+- In games that Oregon State amasses more than 347 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Beavers have turned the ball over one more time (9 total) than the Utes have forced a turnover (8) this season.
+- This year the Beavers have turned the ball over nine times, one more than the Utes' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.